-And pack some walking boots.
+And buy some walking boots.
 How they manage to fit the show ground map on the back of the A5 schedule is a mystery, but trust us, it’s not true to scale.
 Do not underestimate the size of the show field as nine times out of 10, you will be parked in a far away corner that is at the opposite end to the ring.
 Be prepared to hit your sprinting PB when your partner announces they have left their number in the lorry, just as the commentator bellows ‘final call.’

 6. Don’t say well done unless you see smiling

 While a silver medal in the Olympic hurdles final might be something of merit, a third out of four in the novice at your local county show isn’t something you necessarily want to celebrate.
 However, a third in a big qualifier could leave them bouncing off the walls with delight.
 How can you tell?
 It’s all in the face.